ZME Investors Have Opportunity to Lead Zhangmen Education Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-9, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Zhangmen Education Inc.("Zhangmen" or the "Company") (NYSE: ZME).
+BENSALEM, Pa., Dec.
+13, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Zhangmen Education Inc.("Zhangmen" or the "Company") (NYSE: ZME).

 Class Period: June 2021 IPO